 If you’re experiencing gas from eating sauerkraut, reducing your feeling of gassiness is important.
 Practicing good eating habits, improving your gut microbiome, and cooking your sauerkraut are all suitable methods of lowering the gassiness you experience from eating sauerkraut.

 You should also drink plenty of water when eating sauerkraut.
 Drinking water helps reduce gassiness because it will help your digestive system break down food more effectively.
-It will also help prevent issues like constipation, which contribute to gassiness and bloating.
+It will also help prevent constipation, which contributes to gassiness and bloating.

 Finally, consider taking digestive enzymes.
 Gas can sometimes result from impaired digestive function rather than the sauerkraut itself.
 These enzymes will help you digest sauerkraut and reduce the bloating and gassiness after eating.